 Festival Directors Khalilou Ndiaye in Dakar and Annie Menter & Andy Morgan in Bristol oversaw the project, liaising in Bristol with Come the Revolution, a collective of curators, programmers and creatives committed to exploring and challenging black life experienced cultural expression through cinema.

 Khalilou N’Diaye, Director of Images et Vie Film Festival in Dakar said: “Our festival has a tradition of exchanging and collaborating with foreign organisations and has received young people from many different horizons in the past.
 Our two representatives, Fatou Diabel Mbaye and Kady Diedhiou have been part of these journeys of exchange, but only to Francophone countries.
 This trip will allow them to discover British culture, but also to meet other artists and open themselves to new horizons.
 The enthusiasm of Joel and Pierre, the welcome and the easy interaction they’ve had with Senegalese artists, leads us to think that Fatou and Kady will enjoy a similar experience in Bristol.”

-The project contributes to the wider city aims for both Bristol UNESCO City of Film and Dakar UNESCO City of Media Arts.
-It marks the beginning of stronger creative links between the two cities and fosters collaboration across the global North and South.
+The project contributed to the wider city aims for both Bristol UNESCO City of Film and Dakar UNESCO City of Media Arts.
+It marked the beginning of stronger creative links between the two cities and fosters collaboration across the global North and South.